-These Pumpkin Sugar Cookies are soft batch baked!
-They are an easy healthier festive cookie, vegan and gluten free, and are topped with an irresistible coconut butter frosting!
+These Vegan Pumpkin Cookies are soft batch baked!
+They are an easy festive cookie with only 10 ingredients, and are topped with an irresistible cream cheese frosting!

-In a small bowl, add the oat flour, xantham gum, baking powder and baking soda, pumpkin spice, cinnamon and sea salt.
-Mix together thoroughly.
+In a small bowl, add the flour, baking powder and baking soda, pumpkin spice, cinnamon and sea salt.
+Whisk together thoroughly.
 Set aside.

-In a large bowl, add the coconut oil and the sugar.
+In a large bowl, add the vegan butter and the sugar.
 With a standing mixer or a hand mix, until thoroughly incorporated, about 5 minutes.

 Add the vanilla extract and the pumpkin purée.
 Blend until thoroughly incorporated, scraping down sides, for about 3 minutes.
 Add the dry ingredients to the wet in two batches, and mix with mixer until incorporated.
 Scrape down the sides to gather all the dough and gently fold in.